Bogdan Bogdanović (basketball)

-Bogdan Bogdanović (Богдан Богдановић; born 18 August 1992) is a Serbian professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Bogdan Bogdanović (Богдан Богдановић; born 18 August 1992) is a Serbian professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
 He also represents the Serbian national team.

 He was selected by the Phoenix Suns with the 27th overall pick in the 2014 NBA draft, with his draft rights being traded to the Sacramento Kings during the 2016 NBA draft.
 Bogdanović earned an All-EuroLeague First Team, a All-FIBA EuroBasket Team and was selected two times to the All-FIBA World Cup First Team.
 He helped Serbia win the bronze medal and was named to the FIBA Olympics All-Second Team at 2024 Summer Olympics in Paris.
 He is the all-time leading scorer for Serbia.

+Early life, family and education

+Bogdan Bogdanović was born in Serbia.
+He is related to the Serbian architect Bogdan Bogdanović, sharing the same name.

 Early career

 Bogdanović began playing organized basketball with ŠKK Zvezdara, a club in Belgrade.
 In April 2008, he moved on to Žitko Basket (then known as Alimenti Basket), also from Belgrade.
 Playing with Žitko Basket under coach Dragan Jakovljević, Bogdanović was part of the team that in April 2010 earned third place in the 2009–10 Junior Serbian League at the final eight tournament in Vršac, after beating Partizan juniors in the quarterfinal, losing 89–86 to Hemofarm juniors in the semifinal and beating FMP junior team 82–76 in the third place game.

 A few weeks later in May 2010, together with another Žitko player Luka Pajković, Bogdanović got attached to FMP's junior team featuring Nenad Miljenović, Stefan Popovski-Turanjanin, Nemanja Bezbradica, Nikola Janković, and Nikola Silađi for the Nike International Junior Tournament (NIJT) in Paris where the FMP juniors were defending their club's double title from the previous two years.
 They were drawn in one of two round-robin groups at the tournament, alongside KK Split, Treviso, and Málaga.
 After beating Treviso and Split, FMP required a win over Málaga juniors to win their group and make the final; with precisely Bogdanović making the difference with an off-balance buzzer-beater for a 79–78 final score, two of his 21 points on the day alongside 6 rebounds.
 In the final game FMP took on INSEP and lost 73–83 with Bogdanović having an outing to forget due to the mid-game injury that forced him to leave the contest.